That-Dev-Girl-Archives/jhalabi.com-old/books/index.md

 Book | Thoughts | Date Read
 ---- | ---- | ----
 **Notorious RBG: The Life and Times of Ruth Bader Ginsburg** <br> _Irin Carmon & Shana Knizhnik_ | Thank you to my book club for finally motivating me into reading again.
 I actually read this out loud to my baby (after her books, that is) at night (and this put her to sleep).
 But, it did not put me to sleep.
-RBG is truly amazing! | March
+RBG is truly amazing! <span class='fa fa-heart'></span> | March

 <div id="books-2018" class="book-anchor">&nbsp;</div>
 ## Books Read in 2018